Market Analysis

 Regulatory Momentum Is Moving Toward Continuous Visibility

 The regulatory landscape is catching up to these new realities.
-In June 2025, the Federal Energy Regulatory Commission approved NERC CIP-015-1, requiring internal network security monitoring within electronic security perimeters.
+In June 2025, the Federal Energy Regulatory Commission authorized NERC CIP-015-1, requiring built-in network security monitoring within electronic security perimeters.
 While CIP-015 focuses on wired network telemetry, its intent—continuous, perimeter-wide awareness—logically extends to wireless communications.

 Similarly, updates to CIP-005 reinforce the importance of knowing and controlling all access points, including those in the RF domain.
 Utilities that integrate wireless monitoring into their compliance workflows can demonstrate to auditors that they are proactively managing every communication pathway, not just those on copper or fiber.